Fraud warning

 Help warn other cat owners

 The fastest way to shut this down is word of mouth.
-Copy the message below and post it wherever you talk to other cat people, or send it straight to a platform.
-It points back to this page so anyone who reads it gets the full story.
+There are two ready-to-go posts below: one to warn other cat owners, one to call out the companies keeping the fake online.
+Copy either, or send it straight to a platform.
+Both point back to this page, so anyone who reads it gets the full story.

-Quick heads-up for cat owners, because this one is spreading.
-The real Purrify makes one thing: a bag of activated coconut-carbon deodorizer you sprinkle into the litter box your cat already uses.
+Heads up, cat people.
+Someone is using our name to take money from cat owners, and we could use your help stopping it.
+Here is the truth in one line: the real Purrify makes one thing, a bag of activated coconut-carbon deodorizer you sprinkle into the litter box your cat already uses.
 We have never made a litter box.
 Not a robot, not a "self-cleaning" one, not ever.
 So if you have seen an ad for a "self-cleaning Purrify litter box," it is not us.
-A copycat set up a store under our name (buypurrify.com), and buyers report being charged for orders that never show up.
-We are the real Purrify.
-We have reported the fake everywhere we can, and we are not letting it slide.
-If it charged you, you can still get your money back, and we will show you how.
-Do every cat owner a favour: share this, and comment if you have seen the ad or know someone who got caught.
-The more of us who know, the less it works. #ScamAlert #ScamWarning #CatsOfInstagram #CatMom #PetSafety
+A copycat set up a store under our name (buypurrify .com), and buyers report being charged for orders that never show up.
+We are the real Purrify, and we are not letting this slide.
+We have reported the fake everywhere we can.
+If it charged you, you can still get your money back, and this page walks you through how.
+Please do one small thing: share this, and tag a cat owner who might have seen the ad.
+The more of us who know, the faster it dies. #ScamAlert #ScamWarning #CatsOfInstagram #CatMom #PetSafety

 Or share it straight to